This easy DIY Flamingo costume requires no-sewing! This is the perfect quick and easy halloween costume tutorial!

 How to make it:

-2. I didn’t tie dye these pants, I bought them that way, but if you want to re-create them you can buy a tie dye kit or use Rit dye in rose petal to tie dye some white jeans or leggings.
+I didn’t tie dye these pants, I bought them that way, but if you want to re-create them you can buy a tie dye kit or use Rit dye in petal pink to tie dye some white jeans or just get some pink leggings!

 How to make it: